brodycj/cordova-sqlite-ext/README.md

 ## Announcements

 - This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
+- [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app.
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported
-- The [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) project is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app.
 - New [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) version with Android JSON and SQL statement handling implemented in C, as well as support for PhoneGap Build, Intel XDK, etc., available with GPL or commercial license options.
 Handles large SQL batches in less than half the time as this version.
 Also supports arbitrary database location on Android.
 - Windows 8.1/Windows Phone 8.1/Windows 10 version is available **here** as well as in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (with WP8 support).
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).